It’s flu season.

 Have you gotten your flu shot?

-The practice of inoculation has been around for centuries, and is generally thought to have earned widespread adoption for the prevention of smallpox.
+Either way, the practice of inoculation has been around for centuries and is generally thought to have earned widespread adoption for the prevention of smallpox.

 For leaders looking to finish the year with a flourish, it’s worth remembering that it’s difficult to inspire organizational health when you’re not at the peak of your physical health.